Kalschatzi/learning_platform/content/module1/1-java-intro.md

 Here we have the class definition.
 With the `public` we're starting to talk about [encapsulation](https://www.geeksforgeeks.org/encapsulation-in-java/).
 This defines from where this class is accessible.
 As a root class, you can only have `public` or `package-private` access.
 The key difference is that you will not be allowed to create a new instance of a package-private class outside of that package.

 You can also have a `private` class, but only as an inner class.
-Don't worry about any of these concepts for now, it can be something you look back.
+Don't worry about any of these concepts for now, it can be something you revisit later.

 ### What's a class?
 A class is a blueprint for creating objects.
 It contains fields (variables) and methods that define the behavior of the objects.